TheNickOfTime/handbrake-web/README.md

 ### Current Features

-- Distributed Transcoding - leverage multiple devices to tackle transcoding as workers
+- Distributed Encoding - leverage multiple devices to tackle encoding
 - Web Interface - Interact with HandBrake Web via your web browser
-- Transcode Queue - queue up multiple transcode jobs for your workers to tackle in order
+- Job Queue - queue up multiple jobs for your workers to tackle in order
-- Add Jobs Via Directory - bulk add videos to transcode
+- Add Jobs Via Directory - bulk add videos from a directory
 - Preset Manager - Upload, Rename, and Delete HandBrake presets in the web interface
 - Directory Monitoring - for automatic job creation